giacomogiudice/MPS/README.md

 ## Introduction
 A set of functions for __MATLAB__ to work with _Matrix Product States_ (MPS) in many-body quantum systems.
 It is mostly focused on time evolution of systems using Suzuki-Trotter decomposition.
+Additionally, there are some routines to simulate one-dimensional driven-dissipative Bose–Hubbard chains.

 ## Getting Started
 Add a `addpath('<path>/mps')` and you are good to go.
 The `test` folder is probably a good place to start looking at examples.

 ## Routines
-In the `routines` folder one can find different methods to simulate driven-dissipative Bose--Hubbard chains.
+In the `routines` folder one can find different methods to simulate driven-dissipative Bose–Hubbard chains.
 Those include:
 * Lindbladian Evolution
 * Lindbladian Inversion